 Photo of Edge at Hudson Yards courtesy of Related-Oxford

 Looking to take your yoga practice to new heights?
-Edge, the highest outdoor sky deck in the Western Hemisphere located in Hudson Yards, will launch a “sky-high” yoga experience this week.
+Hudson Yards’ Edge, the highest outdoor sky deck in the Western Hemisphere, is bringing back its “sky-high” yoga experience next week.
 Run by Equinox, the classes take place on the 100th-floor observation deck of 30 Hudson Yards, 1,100 feet above ground.
 The first weekly event will take place on Thursday, May 6th.
 The $50 tickets go on sale this Friday and will be released on a week-by-week basis.

 The sky-high morning classes, which will run from 6:30 to 7:15am on Thursday mornings, cost $50.
-Included in the price is admission to Edge (yogis can take in the incredible view for 30 minutes after class) and a gift bag of wellness products.
+Included in the price are admission to Edge (yogis can take in the incredible view for 15 minutes after class) and a gift bag of wellness products.
 Equinox members can also enjoy exclusive classes on Wednesday mornings.

-For visitors looking to just enjoy the views, Edge reopened at 25 percent capacity earlier this month.
+For visitors looking to just enjoy the views, Edge is open at 25 percent capacity.
 All guests are required to wear face coverings at all times.
-Tickets, which cost $36 for adults, will be available for purchase online and will for one-hour time slots to help reduce overcrowding and long lines.
+Tickets, which cost $36 for adults, are available for purchase online for one-hour time slots to help reduce overcrowding and long lines.

 Editor’s Note: This story was originally published on September 15, 2020, and has been updated.